Leosce/Student-Dropout-Classification/README.md

 # Student-Dropout-Classification

 ## Overview
 This Jupyter Notebook project was originally completed three months ago.
 Recently, I made some modifications to improve its functionality and accuracy.
+However, please note that this notebook may not be as efficient or up-to-date as some of the other notebooks available on my GitHub (e.g Bank Marketing Campaign).
+It serves as a valuable learning experience and showcases the progress made over time.

 ## Features
 - Detailed analysis and insights